tarik-sen/wheel/README.md

 # Wheel
 Wheel is a header-only C++ library that contains generic algorithms as well as implementation of 13 different sorting algorithms.
 Most of the sort algorithms implemented in such a way that it can be used to sort any container which implements any Iterator type (forward, bidirectional or random access) and their corresponding begin() and end() methods.
-Each sort algorithm takes the begging and end of the container with additional parameters. (like number of buckets for bucket sort)

 ## Sample Benchmark
 <img src=docs/benchmark_result.png width=500px>